Nalin7parihar/Squarix/README.md

 Fetch API for data fetching

-🚧 Known Limitations

-LocalStorage-based JWT auth (can be improved to HttpOnly cookies)

-Some pages may not be fully functional

-Basic error handling; limited responsiveness on some screens

 📚 Lessons Learned

 Built full-stack MERN app from scratch

-Implemented real-time features with Socket.IO

 Gained experience deploying full-stack apps using Render and Vercel